bmaunde/guidelines/connectivity-setup.md

 This document provides an architectural view of the ideal setup from an infrastructure perspective as well as the respective requirements and options.

 ## Ideal Setup
-The ideal setup in the best practice setup that is envisioned.
+The ideal setup is the best practice setup that is envisioned.
 Below is a diagramatic representation of the setup.

 ![enter image description here](https://github.com/bmaunde/guidelines/blob/master/guidelines/Connectivity%20Setup.png)